 History: New 1/27/91, Amended .

 25-30.0371 Rate Base Established at Time of Transfer.
-This rule applies to any utility purchased by a utility regulated by this Commission (1) For the purposes of this rule and Rule 25-30.037 and 25-30.038, rate base is defined as the net book value of the utility assets involved.
+This rule applies to any utility purchased by a utility regulated by this Commission, except where the purchased utility is located in a nonjurisdictional county and is not otherwise subject to the Commission's jurisdiction under section 367.171(7), F.S..

+(1) For the purposes of this rule and Rule 25-30.037 and 25-30.038, rate base is defined as the net book value of the utility assets involved.
 Net book value is calculated as Utility Plant In Service less Accumulated Depreciation plus Construction Work in Progress less Contributions In Aid of Construction less Advances for Construction plus Accumulated Amortization of Contributions In Aid of Construction.
 The Commission shall also consider the condition of the utility assets purchased in deciding if a purchased asset should be removed from the rate base calculation.

 (2) In the absence of extraordinary circumstances, the purchase of a utility system at a premium or at a discount shall not affect the rate base calculation.